Search

 wah (parked)

-1.Morley Wah Pedal (fixed/parked position)Dorfsman: 'One key element was that Mark was playing through a Morley Wah Pedal which was partly open.
+1.Morley Wah Pedal (fixed/parked position)A critical, confirmed effect.
+Dorfsman (Toontrack): 'One key element was that Mark was playing through a Morley Wah Pedal which was partly open.
 We spent a good deal of time adjusting amount of wah filtering by opening the pedal in minute increments until it sounded great.'
-Creates the signature 'honk.'
+Knopfler (Guitar Stories): 'I had a wah-wah pedal in it, just to give it something different.'
+Creates the signature nasal 'honk.'

 Playing Technique